Later Roman Empire: Divided empire

-On Theodosius I's death the Roman Empire was divided between his two sons: the eighteen-year-old Arcadius succeeded him in the east and the ten-year-old Honorius in the west.
-Theodosius' death is traditionally regarded as a decisive moment in the separation of the empire's eastern and western halves.
+On Theodosius's death the Roman Empire was divided between his two sons: the eighteen-year-old Arcadius succeeded him in the east and the ten-year-old Honorius in the west.
+Theodosius's death is traditionally regarded as a decisive moment in the separation of the empire's eastern and western halves.
 Contemporaneous observers did not consider it more than a new division of responsibilities—on this occasion between two leading figures of the two emperors' courts, the Western Roman general Stilicho and the Eastern Roman praetorian prefect Rufinus.
 Their conflict enabled an ambitious Gothic leader Alaric I to take control of the western Balkans.
 Before the end of 395, the Huns launched a plundering raid against the Eastern Roman Empire from the east, and a Gothic commander in Roman service, Gainas murdered Rufinus.
 Arcadius' confidant, the eunuch Eutropius assumed power in Constantinople, but Gainas achieved his deposition after a rebellion of the Phrygian Gothic troops in 399.
 In a year, an anti-Gothic popular riot broke out in Constantinople and Arcadius dismissed Gainas with the support of an other Gothic general Fravitta.
 Anti-Gothic sentiments endured in Constantinople: Fravitta was executed and the Gothic military commanders were replaced by Armenians, Persians and Isaurians.

 Likely the Eastern Romans' hostility to the Goths persuaded Alaric to search a new homeland in northern Italy, but Stilicho routed him at Pollentia on Easter Day 402.
 In 405, a Gothic chieftain Radagaisus led a mixed group of people into Italy.
 Stilicho enclosed and captured them with the support of Alans, Goths and Huns at Florence.
 In late 406, masses of Vandals, Alans, Suebi and other peoples stormed into Western Roman territory across the Rhine.
 Both migrations were probably triggered by the Huns' westward expansion.
 The Roman troops in Britain mutinied.
 One of their candidates to emperorship Constantine III consolidated his position and crossed the Channel into Gaul where he recruited new troops from among the invaders.
 As the bulk of the Roman garrisons accompanied Constantine to Gaul, raiders from Ireland launched regular attacks against Britain.
 Alaric resumed the attacks against northern Italy and Noricum and demanded 4,000 pounds of gold for a peace treaty.
 The senators preferred to resist, but Stilicho paid the tribute because he wanted to seize Illyricum from the Eastern Romans with Alaric's support.